Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 What will change in terms of content?

-Detailed insights into the content changes of the new Guide will probably only be possible with the publication of the first draft documents (possibly at the end of 2025).
+Detailed insights into the content changes of the new Guide will probably only be possible with the publication of the first draft documents (possibly in February 2025).

 In their call for participation on 26 March 2025, however, the first details were published regarding the organisational structure and the focus on which these so-called subgroups are to specialise: